-Interested in being one of two project assistants for the upcoming 2019 Untold Stories program with the theme Native Autonomy, Resilience and Self-Representation?
+Interested in being one of two project assistants for the upcoming 2020 Untold Stories program with the theme “Preserving Cultural Landscapes”?
 If you are currently an art conservation graduate student, or a recent graduate of a conservation program (within the last five years), work with us to create the kind of transformative programming you would like to see at the annual conference of the American Institute for Conservation.
 We welcome conservators from all backgrounds and conservation specialties.
 You must be able to attend the AIC annual meeting in the year for which you are applying.

 The Scope of Work

-- Receive a paid flight to/from the conference location, as well as accommodation, meals and incidentals for two days of the conference
+Receive a paid flight to/from the conference location, as well as conference registration, and accommodation, meals and incidentals for two days of the conference

 How to Apply

 Please send an email to firstname.lastname@example.org with the following information as a single pdf:

 A paragraph on yourself and your greatest passion as a conservation professional

 A paragraph on what concerns you most about what kinds of stories are not being heard or told within the conservation profession

 A paragraph on your fantasy panel on the 2020 theme “Preserving Cultural Landscapes”: If you could invite any three speakers to present together at AIC on the issues that concern you the most, who would they be, and why?
 These speakers should be outside the conservation field, and can be contemporary, historic, or even imaginary.
 Be bold!